Distilleries Brewing in Town

 Step aside craft beers; there are some new spirits in town.
-Rum, vodka, gin and moonshine have all become an integral part of the San Diego scene as local distilleries brew up small batches for the cosmopolitan crowd.
+Rum, vodka, gin and moonshine have all become a part of the San Diego scene as local distilleries brew up small batches for the cosmopolitan crowd.
 To introduce diners to these indie craft brands, Solare Ristorante in Liberty Station recently planned a “Spirits of San Diego” dinner to match these local potions with select foods, adding a flip side to farm to table … farm to glass.

 Here’s a list of the night’s key players